Who we are

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-This site uses Jetpack and WordPress.com Stats to delivery analytical data.
+This site uses Google Analytics, Jetpack and WordPress.com Stats to delivery analytical data.

 Data Used: IP address, WordPress.com user ID (if logged in), WordPress.com username (if logged in), user agent, visiting URL, referring URL, timestamp of event, browser language, country code.
 Important: The site owner does not have access to any of this information via this feature.
 For example, a site owner can see that a specific post has 285 views, but he/she cannot see which specific users/accounts viewed that post.
 Stats logs — containing visitor IP addresses and WordPress.com usernames (if available) — are retained by Automattic for 28 days and are used for the sole purpose of powering this feature.